East Los Angeles, California: Belvedere

-Originally known as "Hazard's Eastside Extension", was to be named Highland Villa, but would later be rechristened Belvedere Heights.
+Originally known as "Hazard's Eastside Extension", it was to be named Highland Villa, but would later be rechristened Belvedere Heights.
 Belvedere Heights, at its launch in 1905, extended from the L.A. city limits (Indiana Av.) on the west to Rowan Av. on the east, from Aliso St. on the south to Wabash Av. on the north, the northwestern portion of today's East Los Angeles, thus including the lower portions of what today is called City Terrace.

 By the early 1920s, workers in the sprouting industrial district to the south were seeking nearby housing.
 At the time, the unincorporated region was undeveloped and or preserved for agriculture and oil extraction.
 Belvedere township included the territory that in 1902 became the city of Montebello.

 By 1922 Janss advertised that it had sold 6000 lots there and that 35,000 people lived in Belvedere Heights.
 Buildings that were described as being in Belvedere Heights included the junior high school on Record between Brooklyn and Michigan, now called Belvedere Middle School.

 In February 1921 Janss announced that it had purchased 150 acre adjacent to the end of the streetcar line on Stephenson Avenue, now Whittier Boulevard, south of Belvedere Heights, and divided the empty land into housing lots of square-mile grid cells.
 Janss called the new tract Belvedere Gardens, an area still found today on maps for the area east of the Long Beach Freeway.

+The area was able to avoid being annexed into the City of Los Angeles because of a private groundwater utility formed in 1926 now known as the California Water Service, which would later become a customer of the Metropolitan Water District.
+Prior to the passage of Proposition 13 in 1978, governing bodies would set property taxes independently, which led to a cumulative overlapping rate including bond taxes for large infrastructure projects such as the building of the Port of Los Angeles.
+However, unincorporated areas were often forced to incorporate or be annexed into these taxing entities in order to obtain critical municipal services such as water from the Los Angeles Aqueduct.
+For decades, the lack of a city property tax and bond taxes made East Los Angeles a tax haven for the working class.